-MSNDomainFP - Supply a domain name to fetch the top 50 child domains, considering the supplied domain name as parent.
+MSNDomainFP : Supply a domain name to fetch the top 50 child domains, considering the supplied domain name as parent.

-MSNCrossDomainFP - Supply an application domain to fetch the top 50 domains pointing to this particular domain on the Internet.
+MSNCrossDomainFP : Supply an application domain to fetch the top 50 domains pointing to this particular domain on the Internet.

-MSNCrawler - Supply a domain or application name to fetch all possible links crawled by the search engine.
+MSNCrawler : Supply a domain or application name to fetch all possible links crawled by the search engine.

-MSNFetch - Supply a domain and rules file.
+MSNFetch : Supply a domain and rules file.
 The tool will run each rule in the file against the domain specified and fetch the first five results of the resultant query.
 This can help in assessing an application.

-Search.MSN - Provides place to run your search against MSN and gather all URLs.
-Whitepaper is included for better understanding for all these tools.
+Search.MSN :Provides a place to run your search against MSN and gather all URLs.
+Whitepaper is included for a better understanding of all these tools.

 Note :This is a prototype release and is not tested.
 Please report your bugs and ideas to firstname.lastname@example.org.
-Over the next few weeks these tool is going to be tested and subsequent releases will be posted on same location.
+Over the next few weeks, these tool is going to be tested and subsequent releases will be posted on the same location.[Download][BLOG]

 SEARCH.MSN provides web services APIs to build applications using their search interface.
 More information can be gathered from http://search.msn.com/developer/

 To be able to use SEARCH.MSN, you will require an Application ID.
-This can be obtained using MSN passport.
+This can be obtained using an MSN passport.
 Queries are limited to 10,000 a day and allow a total of 50 results for each query.
 This provides great flexibility to the application.
-As a security tool, substantial information can be queried from MSN search, making it a handy tool to have in your toolkit.
-For the examples outlined in this paper, some of the information is retrieved using this interface, with a sample application called MSNPawn (http://www.net-square.com/msnpawn).
+As a security tool, substantial information can be queried from an MSN search, making it a handy tool to have in your toolkit.
+For the examples outlined in this paper, some of the information is retrieved using this interface, with a sample application called MSNPawn (http://www.net-square.com/msnpawn).[Download]

 Please report bugs, send us feedback at email@example.com